 One of the top hazards an urban bicyclist has to contend with is having a car turn right in front of the bicyclist's direction of travel.
-This type of accident happens often and occurs when the bicyclist is riding in a bike lane and would seem to be easily visible.
-Portland's bike boxes and green lane paint are related to this type of accident and should also alert bicycle riders that these are dangerous intersections where the bicycle vs. car accident conflicts have happened in the past.
+This type of accident happens often and occurs even when the bicyclist is riding in a designated bike lane and would seem to be easily visible by the car driver who often had just passed the cyclist.

 Car Drivers too often seem to underestimate the speed cyclists and pedestrians relative to their own.